Chart Of Body Temperature Celsius And Fahrenheit

 Select a thermometer that suits your needs and use it correctly.
 Digital thermometers are versatile and can be used for oral, rectal, or axillary readings.
 Tympanic thermometers are quick and convenient for children, while temporal artery thermometers are non-invasive and easy to use for all ages.

 Always follow the manufacturer's instructions for accurate readings.
-For oral temperatures, wait at least 15 minutes after eating or drinking.
-For rectal temperatures, use a lubricant to ease insertion.
+Worth adding: for oral temperatures, wait at least 15 minutes after eating or drinking.
+But for rectal temperatures, use a lubricant to ease insertion.
 Ensure the thermometer is properly positioned, regardless of the method used, to obtain an accurate measurement.

 3. Interpret Temperature Readings in Context